JohnSnowLabs/spark-nlp-models/docs/_posts/2020-08-09-re_clinical_en.md

 ## Description

-Models the set of clinical relations defined in the 2010 i2b2 relation challenge:
+Models the set of clinical relations defined in the 2010 i2b2 relation challenge.

+{:.h2_title}
+## Included Relations

 TrIP: A certain treatment has improved or cured a medical problem (eg, ‘infection resolved with antibiotic course’)